Associate of Arts degrees

 To be readmitted to the Associate of Arts program, you must complete nine university-level credits (can be duplicate courses), with a minimum 2.0 CGPA.

-Once these criteria are met, you may apply for readmission at the Admissions and Records office.
+Once these criteria are met, you may apply for readmission at the Office of the Registrar.
 When readmitted, you will remain on Academic Warning until your overall CGPA is 2.0.

 Degree candidates who qualify to receive a UFV Associate of Arts degree must be approved by the Arts Advice Centre and the Senate.

-Students must apply for graduation by completing a request to graduate form available at the Admissions and Records office.
+Students must apply for graduation by completing the Graduation Request form available at ufv.ca/admissions/forms or from the the Office of the Registrar.
 We recommend this be done in the first month of the final semester.
-The final deadline for students who wish to attend the graduation ceremony is April 1, with all program requirements completed by April 30.
+The final deadline for students who wish to attend the June convocation ceremony is April 1st of each year, with all program requirements completed by April 30th of each year.